Trams in Frankfurt am Main: Frankfurt trams

 In view of the success of the private tram operators, the city administration also began to be interested in setting up its own tram network.
 The electrical drive, which reached the stage of technical efficiency at the end of the 1890s, caused an investment wave in many cities around the world.
 Everywhere it was necessary to convert the existing horse-drawn railway networks to the considerably more efficient electrical operation.
 The gauges selected by the horse tram decades ago were retained in most cases, so that a mixed operation of horse and electric trains was possible.
 The electric railways now in use everywhere, along with the impending turn of the century, provided many city dwellers with a boost of progress.

 The city of Frankfurt received the concession for the operation of electric trams on 20 January 1898.
 Since the horse train network of FTG was already well developed, it was decided against the competing construction of its own network, but on 1 January 1898 without further ado they took over the private operator and his tram lines.
 Just one year later, the first line was switched to electric operation.

-In 1899, the city also took over the Frankfurt Forest Railway, but kept the steam operation at first.
+In 1899, the city also took over the Waldbahn, but initially continued to use steam traction on it.
 Only in 1929 the lines were electrified to Schwanheim and Neu-Isenburg and included in the urban tram network.
 The Niederräder line had already been replaced in 1907 by a new urban line.

 In 1901, the city bought the Eschersheim local railway for 500,000 marks from the FLAG.
 In the same year, the tram line 13 was extended to Holzhausenstraße, but steam trains continued to drive the total distance between Eschersheimer Tor and Eschersheim.
 In 1908, the section Holzhausenstraße-Eschersheim was electrified and integrated into the urban network.